 Here is a quick 1 minute Laba Garlic recipe video

-The pickled garlic is ready to eat when it has turned green (10 to 20 days).
+The pickled garlic is ready to eat when it has turned green (10 to 20 days) when placed in the freezer.
+UPDATE: Must be the freezer, the fridge did not work.
 How conveniently timed with the Chinese New Year and Spring Festival!
 People Northern China enjoy eating the Laba garlic with meats or greasy food, such as dumplings.
 Pickled Laba Garlic is said to open your appetite, cut the grease in fatty foods, aid digestion, and prevent aging and cancer.
 And the vinegar is very tasty when added to dishes.

 Good thing I was in Beijing just at that time of year and got to eat this pickle with dumplings to boot!
 Obviously I am breaking some kind of Chinese law by making this recipe in March.
 But I was just to curious to make my own green garlic.
 I will post an updated picture once they are ready for sure!